fddiferd/template-backend/README.md

 ### Common Issues

 1. **Missing GCP Billing Account ID**:
-   - Ensure your billing account ID is correct in `.env`
+   - Only required when creating new projects, not when joining existing ones
-   - If you're joining an existing project, set `NO_BILLING_REQUIRED=true` in your `.env` file
-   - Verify you have billing admin permissions
+   - If joining an existing project, just make sure you have the correct permissions
-   - Run `gcloud billing accounts list` to see available billing accounts
+   - Run `gcloud billing accounts list` to see available billing accounts if you need to create a new project

 2. **Permission Issues**:
    - Run `gcloud auth login` to authenticate